tetratelabs/kong2eg/README.md

   -A
 ```

-We use the sample Ingress and kong resources in the ingress2gateway directory as the input file.
+We use the sample Ingress and Kong resources in the ingress2gateway directory as the input file.

 You'll see the output Gateway resources in the terminal.